sherry21-APP/Cyber-Security-Portfolio/Metasploitable-Lab.md

 # Metasploitable Lab
-In this lab I will be using a Kali Linux machine to carry out Basic penetration testing on an intentional vulnerable machine.
+In this lab I will be using a Kali Linux machine to carry out Basic penetration testing on a virtual machine which is designed to be deliberately vulnerable It is called Metasploitable 2.
-The link is here
+This task is carried out by using Virutal Box which allows you to install many virutal operating systems.
-https://www.vulnhub.com/entry/metasploitable-2,29/
+The link is here for Metasploitable 2 https://www.vulnhub.com/entry/metasploitable-2,29/

 It should take you to this site.